tabisheva/talking-machines/README.md

 `python inference.py "Your text for speech synthesis" `

-The result will be saved in `audio.wav`.
+The result will be logged in wandb.ai.